kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 Barometric pressure changes with altitude, which makes it difficult to compare pressure readings from different locations.
 To make pressure readings more consistent, enable the "Sea level pressure" setting.
 This will adjust the pressure reading to what it would be at sea level.
 Using this setting will increase the accuracy of weather predictions.

 ### Smoothing
 To reduce noise in pressure readings, increase the smoothing setting.
 A value of around 15% is recommended.
-However, if you increase the smoothing too much, Trail Sense may ignore real pressure changes.
+However, if you increase the smoothing too much, Ocean Sense may ignore real pressure changes.

 ### Factor in temperature
 To get a more accurate pressure reading, you can factor in the temperature.
 This will make the reading more prone to noise from your phone's thermometer, but it will also give you a more accurate reading of the actual air pressure.

 ## Sensors > Thermometer
-Thermometer settings can be found in Trail Sense Settings > Sensors > Thermometer.
+Thermometer settings can be found in Ocean Sense Settings > Sensors > Thermometer.

 ### Source
 On most phones, you should use the historic temperature source as it will be more accurate.